-There may come a time during your pet’s diagnostic work up or as part of their treatment plan that we may decide it is beneficial for them to receive more specialist care.
-This process is called a referral and your veterinary surgeon will discuss why and whether they consider this necessary and where it is best to send your pet.
-Referral centres are staffed with veterinary surgeons that have become specialist in their field, for example orthopaedics (bones), cancer treatment (oncology) or cardiology (hearts!).
-It is comparable to when you visit a specialist consultant at a hospital.
-Their knowledge and skills are more specific and the equipment available at these centres is more advanced than what is available in general practice.
+There may come a time during your pet’s treatment that we feel it would be beneficial for them to receive more specialist care.
+This process is called a referral and your veterinary surgeon will discuss why they consider this necessary and where it is best to send your pet.